Why you always think your friends are mad at you — even when they’re not

 To negate any worries that we’ve done something to upset a friend, Levine says to “keep our side of the street clean” — to act inclusively and do everything in our power to be a good friend, whether that means answering texts in a timely fashion or regularly checking in.

 Ultimately, the only way to ensure a friend isn’t mad is to ask.
 Jackson recommends using specifics: “I know we were supposed to meet up Thursday, and at the last minute you said you couldn’t come.
-Is everything OK?”
+Is everything Okay?”
 Grounding the inquiry with details and empathy ensures the friend won’t feel attacked and opens the door to a constructive conversation.

 “I like to suggest exercising an attitude of curiosity before you develop this entire assumption and narrative and you go into it with that,” Jackson says, “because it might be something you weren’t aware of and it may bring you relief to find, oh my gosh, great, it’s not me.”